saracena26/AI-Triage/ai_er_triage.md

     """

     # Step 3: Use the local model to generate the explanation asynchronously
-    # We are setting a low max_tokens and stopping on newline to force a concise, single-line output.
+    # We are setting a low max_tokens and stopping on newline
     output = await asyncio.to_thread(llm, ai_prompt, max_tokens=120, stop=['\n'])
     explanation = output["choices"][0]["text"].strip()